 The Frank Handy Farm was located on Holbrook Road off Franklin Street near Chagrin Falls Park.
 Handy, a native of New Iberia, Louisiana, moved to Cleveland in the early 1900s and earned money by gigging on the alto saxophone before opening a confectionery business at East 43rd and Cedar Avenue.
 Handy, who was a great […]

-The Cedar Country Club appears in the Green Book in 1939 on Route 43 in Solon under the category Country Clubs.
-The club’s actual location was south of Rt.
-43 on Cochran Road.
+Cedar Country Club, later known as Mason’s Farm, was located on Cochran Road south of Route 43 in Solon.
 In 1935, Bennie and Blanche Mason acquired the farm where they started Cedar Country Club the following year.
-It featured horse stables, […]
+It featured horse stables, cabins, and picnic grounds but was better known as a popular jazz venue and […]

 An advertisement for Sanders and Sons Farm in the Call & Post on September 1, 1951, directed readers to follow Route 422 to Franklin Road in Chagrin Falls.
 From there, they would proceed to Woodland Avenue in Chagrin Falls Park, a semirural Black enclave to the south of the village.
 Turning right onto Geneva Street, […]